Brycebuffaloe/yaml_to_multi-terralith/README.md

 3. [Install GcloudSDK](https://www.terraform.io/intro/getting-started/install.html)

 ## Translating Yaml into Terraform(HCL)
-Basic templates for Provider, VPCs, Subnets, Routes, and VM or in the repo.
-Clone or download the repo and they can be found in the "templates" folder and open them in a text editor.
+Basic templates for Provider, VPCs, Subnets, Routes, and VMs.
+Clone or download the repo, and they can be found in the "templates" folder and open them in a text editor.

 There is no direct conversion of yaml to [HCL](https://github.com/hashicorp/hcl)(HashiCorp Configuration Language) that will provide you with a finished production ready formated terraform script.
 In this excercise we will convert sample yaml files to hcl .
 Templates are broken by resource types up so they are easily reusable and the main terraform file is easily managed.